One workout with specific parts that focus on strength, isometrics, power, flexibility, plyometrics, cardio, and more.

 If you missed the video at the top, here it is again www.youtube.com/watch?v=S3cjd-pDq8E

 Want to improve your kettlebell training, want to get better at this workout?
-Order yourself an assessment today, you’ll submit your video of the workout and I’ll review it personally with improvements that can be made (if any).
+Order yourself an assessment today, you’ll submit your video of the workout and we’ll review it and provide improvements that can be made (if any).